yongyucode/platinhom.github.com/pages/about/WebUpdate.md

 ### Add post_jq.html layout to load jquery.

 ### post_py.html
-Cancel Prism css/js.
 Add pygments.css.
 Support pygments highlight.
-Add new pygments_*.css style for pygments highlight
+Add new pygments_*.css style for pygments highlight Note that, it should control the *div.highlight pre* and *div.highlight pre code* style to over the origin prism style.